 In the spring of fever

-but I have not seen one, and that the heron have returned,
+see none, and that heron have returned, though

-though I have not seen one fly.
-Somewhere fruit trees bloom,
+I see none fly.
+Somewhere fruit trees bloom, but

-but not the old apple beside my drive.
+not the apple beside my drive.
 Not yet.
 Not yet.

-Each day it’s easier to keep indoors, working, watching
+Each day easier to keep indoors, working, watching

-hiding out, the way a hare waits out the prowling owl.
+hiding out, as the hare outwaits the prowling owl.

-Each day is much like the next – four weeks, five weeks?
+Each day much like the next – weeks, months?

 What is time?
-The hair has grown down over my ears.
+Hair grows down over my ears.

-The days blow by like leaves.
-This is how, in fairy tales,
+Days blow by like leaves.
+This is how a wizard,